rasunM/assignment3-static-portofolio-template-deployment/README.md

 </p>

-This Project is hosted in github pages : [Portfolio]([https://portfoliobyompatel.netlify.app/](https://rasunm.github.io/assignment3-static-portofolio-template-deployment/))
+This Project is hosted in github pages : [Click Here](https://rasunm.github.io/assignment3-static-portofolio-template-deployment/).

 ## :star: Give A Star